macOS

 What

-This article explains how free space is calculated on APFS volumes and how it differs from traditional file systems like HFS+.
+This article explains why free space on APFS volumes can look different from free space on older file systems such as HFS+.

 When/Why